 Explore our reference library about Marion history.
-The collection includes newspapers, books and maps donated by the Marion Public Library, plus additional materials, photos and artifacts.
-An extensive archive researched and compiled by Pat Klopfenstein is also available.
+The collection includes an extensive archive researched and compiled by Pat Klopfenstein.
+In addition, there are many newspapers, books and maps donated by the Marion Public Library, plus additional materials, photos and artifacts received through personal donations.

 If you have specific questions about Marion history, genealogy or photo searches, a staff member or volunteer may be able to assist you.
 This service is free to Marion Historical Society members.
 Others are requested to provide a donation or become a member.

 For in-person browsing, please call for an appointment.

 Items cannot be checked out from the library.
 Staff can make photocopies for $0.10 per black and white page, or $0.50 per color page.

 Donations of artifacts, photos or other materials

 The Marion Historical Society collects objects and archival materials that are relevant to and help define the history and culture of the Marion, Iowa area.
 The collections span from prehistory of the area through present time, including Native American habitation; European immigration and settlement; and the establishment, growth and development of the city of Marion.